RESEARCH STARTER

 Cultural Negotiations in Health Care

 Understanding cultural differences of immigrants is crucial to providing appropriate health care services.
 As was the case during the early twentieth century, immigrant hospitals and medical facilities in major American cities have continued to serve not only members of their own ethnic groups but also those of other immigrant groups.
 Immigrants are also active in cultural negotiations.
 In general, they have received less health care than native-born Americans, but they have tried hard to improve their conditions.
 In addition to visiting American hospitals for medical care, they have also utilized traditional and ethnic care systems within their immigrant communities, often receiving good results by using both systems.
 Increasingly, American health professionals have accepted alternative drugs and therapy systems brought to the United States by immigrants.
-They have shown greater respect for various measures adopted by immigrants to treat their minds and bodies and been willing to work with non-Western medical practitioners.
-Growing numbers of ethnic medical professionals who understand cultural and ethnic differences of immigrant patients have been making available better health care services for immigrants.
+They have shown greater respect for various measures adopted by immigrants to treat their minds and bodies, and been willing to work with non-Western medical practitioners.
+Growing numbers of medical professionals who understand the cultural and ethnic differences of immigrant patients have been improving available health care services for immigrants.

 Welfare Policies and Immigration